 Ambulances should be directed past the high school and Robinson Turf Field to the parking lot off adjacent to the turf field off C E Penney Drive.
 Ambulances should be directed to the high school and the Practice Fields and Utility Fields courts can be accessed by the parking lot off Valley View Drive.
 Varsity Baseball / Softball / Soccer Field Ambulances should be directed to the parking lot off Robinson Drive.
-Ambulances should be directed to the high school and the Tennis Courts courts can be accessed by the parking lot off Valley View Drive.
-High School Gymnasium Ambulances should be directed to the main entrance of the high school.
+Tennis Courts Ambulances should be directed to the high school and the courts can be accessed by the parking lot off Valley View Drive.
+High School Crymnosium Ambulances should be directed to the main entrance of High School Gymnasium the high school.
 Middle School Gymnasium Ambulances should be directed to the main entrance of the building.
-Ostrander elementary gymnasium Ambulances should be directed to the main entrance of the building.
+Ostrandar alamantary gymnasium Ambulances should be directed to the main entrance of Ostrander elementary gymnasium the building.